-There had to be a better, simpler way.
+There has to be a better, simpler way.

 Kjell Olmarker’s interest in low back pain started when researching the sciatic nerve and the associated pain many people experience.
-Currently, most treatment options focus on relieving pressure and addressing the symptoms:
+Currently, most treatment options focus on relieving pressure on the spinal disc and addressing the symptoms.

-– I have been to many conferences on spinal surgery and treatment.
+– I have been to many conferences on spinal surgery as a treatment.
 The general conclusion is that spinal fusion, a very costly and invasive method, only helps about 60-80 percent of the treated patients.

 Available for the majority

-And while spinal fusions do make life better for around 60-80 percent of the treated patients, it will never be a solution for the vast majority of people with cLBP.
-Today, only 1 percent of people with discogenic low back pain are treated with spinal fusion.
+And while spinal fusions do make life better for around 60-80% of the treated patients, it will never be a solution for the vast majority of people with cLBP.
+Today, only 1% of people with discogenic low back pain are treated with spinal fusion.

-– I have always felt that there had to be a better way; a less invasive treatment, available for a larger portion of those affected.
-Spinal fusion is not available for the absolute majority of people with cBLP.
-When I ask the surgeons, who perform spinal fusion if they would do it on themselves no one says yes.
-No-one.
+– I have always felt that there has to be a better way; a less invasive treatment, available for a larger portion of those affected.
+Spinal fusion is not available for the absolute majority of people with cLBP.
+When I ask the surgeons who perform spinal fusion if they would have that surgery done on themselves very few say yes.

 What is your vision for Stayble and STA-363?

-– The main strength that makes STA-363 unique is its simplicity and cost-efficiency.
-Instead of invasive surgery and long-term physiotherapy, our aim is to give patients pain relief within a short time – at a fraction of the cost.
+– The main strength that makes STA363 unique is its simplicity and cost-efficiency.
+Instead of invasive surgery and long-term physiotherapy, our aim is to offer patients pain relief within a short time – at a fraction of the cost.

 Who will benefit from the treatment?